Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Brand-name medications usually cost more than generics or biosimilars.

 There are no known interactions between Benlysta and alcohol.
-However, you’ll take other drugs along with Benlysta to treat your systemic lupus erythematosus (SLE) or lupus nephritis.
+However, you will take other drugs in combination with Benlysta to treat your systemic lupus erythematosus (SLE) or lupus nephritis.

 Some of these drugs may interact with alcohol.
-For example, people taking methotrexate (Trexall) shouldn’t drink alcohol.
+For example, people taking methotrexate (Trexall) should not drink alcohol.
 This is because methotrexate and alcohol may both affect your liver.
 Drinking alcohol while taking methotrexate could cause serious side effects.

-If you drink alcohol, talk with your doctor about how much (if any) it’s safe to drink during your treatment.
+If you drink alcohol, talk with your doctor about how much (if any) is safe to consume during your treatment.

 Benlysta is not known to interact with other medications.
-It’s also not known to interact with supplements or certain foods.
+It is also not known to interact with supplements or certain foods.
 However, this drug may interact with certain vaccines.

-Before taking Benlysta, talk with your doctor and pharmacist.
+Before starting Benlysta treatment, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.

 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.